paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-103-better-utilization-of-investments-leading-to-development.md

   (A) development outcomes, and whether or not support for projects are meeting the associated performance measures, both during the start-up phase and over the duration of the support, and to the extent practicable, measures of such development outcomes should be on a gender-disaggregated basis, such as changes in employment, access to financial services, enterprise development and growth, and composition of executive boards and senior leadership of enterprises receiving support under subchapter II of this chapter; and

-  (B) the value of private sector assets brought to bear relative to the amount of support provided by the Corporation and the value of any other public sector support; and
+  (B) the value of private sector assets brought to bear relative to the amount of support provided by the Corporation and the value of any other public sector support;

+(4) to the extent practicable, recommendations for measures that could enhance the strategic goals of projects to adapt to changing circumstances; and

-(4) an assessment of the extent to which lessons learned from the monitoring and evaluation activities of the Corporation, and from annual reports from previous years compiled by the Corporation, have been applied to projects.
+(5) an assessment of the extent to which lessons learned from the monitoring and evaluation activities of the Corporation, and from annual reports from previous years compiled by the Corporation, have been applied to projects.

+### Statutory Notes

+#### Amendments
+2025—Subsec. (a)(5), (6).
+Pub.
+L. 119–60, § 8755(1), added pars.
+(5) and (6).

+Subsec. (b)(1)(A) to (I).
+Pub.
+L. 119–60, § 8755(2)(A), added pars.
+(A) to (I) and struck out former pars.
+(A) and (B) which read as follows:

+“(A) the desired development outcomes for projects and whether or not the Corporation is meeting the associated metrics, goals, and development objectives, including, to the extent practicable, in the years after conclusion of projects; and

+“(B) the effect of the Corporation’s support on access to capital and ways in which the Corporation is addressing identifiable market gaps or inefficiencies and what impact, if any, such support has on access to credit for a specific project, country, or sector;”.

+Subsec. (b)(4), (5).
+Pub.
+L. 119–60, § 8755(2)(B) to (D), added par.
+(4) and redesignated former par.
+(4) as (5).

 <a id="section-9655"></a>